GrantCulbertson/kenyon-car-connect/README.md

 3. Configure the database:
    - Set up a MariaDB database using Apache2.
-   - Run `kenyon_car_connect.sql` on your MariaDB instance to generate the data-tables for this program.
+   - Run `/setup files/kenyon_car_connect.sql` on your MariaDB instance to generate the data-tables for this program.
    - Update the database connection settings in `db.js`.

 4. Update the ENV file: